-The staining procedure causes a colored reaction product to precipitate at the antigen sites localized by CONFIRM anti-PR (1E2) antibody.
-A qualified pathologist experienced in IHC procedures must evaluate positive and negative controls and qualify the stained product before interpreting results.
-Progesterone receptor status is determined by the percentage of stained tumor cells.
-A case is considered PR positive if there is staining of the nucleus in equal to or greater than 1% of tumor cells.9
+The VENTANA automated immunostaining procedure causes a colored reaction product to precipitate at the antigen sites localized by CONFIRM anti-ER (SP1) antibody.
+A qualified pathologist experienced in immunohistochemistry procedures must evaluate positive and negative controls and qualify the stained product before interpreting results.
+Estrogen receptor status is determined by the percentage of stained tumor cells.
+A case is considered ER positive if there is staining of the nucleus in equal to or greater than 1% of tumor cells.13 Specific staining of stroma and lymphocytes may be observed.
+It is imperative that only nuclear staining in tumor cells be considered when scoring these slides.